 You can download up to 10,000 Spotify songs on each device with a single account.
 That’s more than enough music for any user, plus you can swap them out regularly on the mobile or desktop apps.
 However, the desktop app is limited to downloading playlists – albums and podcasts are not available for offline play.

-It’s worth noting that you cannot download individual songs via the Spotify mobile app nor the desktop version.
+It’s worth noting that you cannot download individual songs via the Spotify mobile app or desktop version.
 You’ll need to add them to a playlist first, even if that playlist only contains one song.

 How to download Spotify songs, albums, and playlists